aindilis/flp/ReferenceManual.md

             -   [ ] Pre/pro-active planning
             -   [ ] Root cause analysis for low-productivity
             -   [ ] <code>[75%]</code> Responses to low mood and low productivity
-                -   [X] Elicits how the user is feeling
+                -   ✅ Elicits how the user is feeling
                 -   [ ] <code>[75%]</code> Uses NLI/RTE to fetch from treatment DB (Natural Language Inference / Recognizing Textual Entailment)
             -   [ ] Task tracking and MTTC (Mean Time To Completion)
 -   [ ] Systems for conditions